mercmobily/ryver/README.md

 To install Ryver, simply type:

-    npm install ryver
+    npm install -g ryver

 And you should be good to go.
+After installation, you will end up with e "ryver" executable ready to work its magic.

 ## Using Ryver